M

 Columns

-• Column name — Enter a custom name for your column.
-If you leave this field blank, the system will use the selected Date as the name.
+Enter a name for the column.
+If left empty, the system will use the Date.

 Accounting method